plblum/jivs/planning/ModelRulesService Design.md

 J-032: If shortCircuitWhenDoNotSave is undefined, it behaves as true.
 J-033: When short-circuiting on doNotSave, prior business errors are cleared.
 J-034: In the short-circuit path, if clearing business errors does not change state, validate() may return the original ValidationState.
-J-035: In the normal path, applyBusinessLogicErrors() determines whether validate() reuses the original ValidationState or calls getValidationState().
+J-035: In the normal path, applyExternalIssuesFound() determines whether validate() reuses the original ValidationState or calls getValidationState().
 J-036: ValidationManager exposes getValidationState() as a public wrapper over internal state creation.
-J-037: validateJivsRules(), validateBusinessRules(), and applyBusinessLogicErrors() are all overridable.
+J-037: validateJivsRules(), validateBusinessRules(), and applyExternalIssuesFound() are all overridable.
-J-038: applyBusinessLogicErrors() remains a thin wrapper with overridability.
+J-038: applyExternalIssuesFound() remains a thin wrapper with overridability.
-J-039: Both short-circuit and non-short-circuit paths use applyBusinessLogicErrors().
+J-039: Both short-circuit and non-short-circuit paths use applyExternalIssuesFound().
 J-040: Two notification waves are accepted in the normal two-stage flow.
 J-041: ValidationManager is a reusable stateful session object.
 J-042: ModelRulesServiceBase is stateless.
 J-043: ValidationManager.getValidationState() is core to the architecture.
-J-044: Just use BusinessLogicError.
+J-044: Just use ExternalIssueFound.
 ```

 ## 25. Open Issues